 Killua is a 12 year old boy who has been tortured since birth to become a professional assassin.
 It is not until he runs away from home and attends the Hunter exam where he makes his first friend, Gon Freecss.
 Thereafter he learns the true meaning of living.

-Components: dark purple wig (cut and styled, bought from Wig-Supplier), turtleneck bib (cotton broadcloth with back zipper), belt (sewed down 12 ft length with side-slot to insert 7.5 ft of wire for structure, cotton broadcloth), dress (a gift from my friend Tia Dubois RainieSnow Cosplay located in Virginia), sandals (borrowed from my friend Claire Smallwood) Makeup: blush, pink lipstick, brown eyebrow pencil, fake eyelashes, light foundation (borrowed from my friend Tia), black liquid eyeliner, brown eyeshadow for contouring, white highlighter
+Components: dark purple wig (cut and styled, bought from Wig-Supplier), turtleneck bib (cotton broadcloth with back zipper), belt (sewed down 12 ft length with side-slot to insert 7.5 ft of wire for structure, cotton broadcloth), dress (created by my friend Theo DuBois RainieSnow Cosplay located in Virginia), sandals (borrowed from my friend Claire Smallwood) Makeup: blush, pink lipstick, brown eyebrow pencil, fake eyelashes, light foundation (borrowed from my friend Theo), black liquid eyeliner, brown eyeshadow for contouring, white highlighter

 Tomoyo Daidouji © CLAMP